Michael-Rapoport/Arbsnark/readme.md

 ## License

 This project is licensed under the MIT License to Agitronics and Michael Rapoport, 2024.

-If perhaps you make some money with this system (or even if you dont), please consider sending the author a tip to support further development efforts:
+If perhaps you make some money with this system (or even if you don't), please consider sending the author a tip to support further development efforts:

 ETH > 0x7b6Df61215C3DE2138Ee52Cc22cFa7eBbc9c7789
 BTC > 3Kz2rfM7E3nN8ovbMcggWMW7maQar7zhdW